35 Irreversible dynamics

 35.2 Momentum diffusion

-The classical Smagorinsky model is used as an approach for momentum diffusion.
+The classical Smagorinsky model is used as the ansatz for momentum diffusion.
 For this, Eq.
 (17.172) must now be discretized on the hexagonal grid.
-To do this, you first average the discretized terms:
+To do this, one first averages the discretized terms:

 \[ \begin{align} K_\Delta = \rho c_S^2\Delta^2\sqrt{\newoverline{\left(\frac{\partial u}{\partial x} - \frac{\partial v}{\partial y}\right)}^2 + \newoverline{\left(\frac{\partial u}{\partial y} + \frac{\partial v}{\partial x}\right)}^2} = \rho c_S^2\Delta^2\sqrt{\left(\newoverline{\frac{\partial u}{\partial x}} - \newoverline{\frac{\partial v}{\partial y}}\right)^2 + \left(\newoverline{\frac{\partial u}{\partial y}} + \newoverline{\frac{\partial v}{\partial x}}\right)^2} \end{align} \]